Special Vehicles in New MexicoCompare Car Insurance Quotes in 3 Steps

 - Off-road vehicles

-Purchase a permit at any NM Department of Game and Fish office.
-You have the option of a two-year permit ($48) or a 90-day permit ($18).
+Purchase a permit at any New Mexico Department of Game and Fish office.
+You have the option of a permit valid for 2 years ($48) or permit valid for 90 days ($18).

-If you're over 18, you're not required to have any special training or wear any specific items when driving these vehicles.
+If you're 18 years old or older, you're not required to have any special training or wear any specific items when driving these vehicles.

-All riders under 18, however, must wear a helmet and eye gear protection.
+All riders under 18 years old, however, must wear a helmet and eye gear protection.
 Those in this category must also have an off-highway motor vehicle safety permit from a state-approved organization.

 - Register Car